ephymew/Pokeclicker-Scripts-Reborn/README.md

 - I am starting from square one and from scratch here.
 I plan to rewrite a majority of what I've made previously.
 - Reborn may or may not be compaitable with any of the older scripts.
 Reborn will not be developed with the idea of ensuring compaitability with any other scripts/automation.
 - There will be no scripts here in PSR, my plan is and will only be an AIO unified script that modualarly functions.
-- THe only time I am going to "fix" or updaate any old scripts is if I choose to take any of the old ones and port them over to Reborn.
+- The only time I am going to "fix" or updaate any old scripts is if I choose to take any of the old ones and port them over to Reborn.
 - Some old scripts and or features of them will be omitted here in Reborn.
 - That is also to say that there will surely be new things as well.